Main Content

 • Molecular and Clinical Infection Biology

-Students will acquire practical skills and methodological/theoretical knowledge in medically relevant current areas of molecular infection biology.
-This will include an understanding of mechanisms involved in the pathogenicity of major bacterial pathogens, host countermeasures, and termination of the inflammatory response with tissue regeneration.
-These include aspects of intracellular regulatory networks of host and pathogen, in particular small RNAs (miRNA/sRNA) and their analysis using recent sequencing methods and epigenetics.
+Students will acquire practical skills and methodological/theoretical knowledge in currently relevant medical areas of molecular infection biology.
+Subjects will include an understanding of mechanisms involved in the pathogenicity of major bacterial pathogens, host countermeasures, and termination of the inflammatory response with tissue regeneration.
+In detail, intracellular regulatory networks of host and pathogen, in particular small RNAs (miRNA/sRNA) and their analysis using recent sequencing methods and epigenetics, will be discussed.

 For further information on studying, please visit our German page.